ethereum/devp2p/discv5/discv5-wire.md

 This section lists all defined messages which can be sent and received.
 The hexadecimal value in parentheses is the `message-type`.

-The first element of every `message-data` list is the request ID.
+The first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length of 4 bytes or less.
 For requests, this value is assigned by the requester.
-The recipient of a message must mirror the value in the request ID element of the response.
+The recipient of a message must mirror the value in the `request-id` element of the response.
+The selection of appropriate values for request IDs is left to the implementation.

-The value selected as request ID must allow for concurrent conversations.
-Using a timestamp can result in parallel conversations with the same id, so this should be avoided.
-Request IDs also prevent replay of responses.
-Using a simple counter would be fine if the implementation could ensure that restarts or even re-installs would increment the counter based on previously saved state in all circumstances.
-The easiest to implement is a random number.

 ### PING Request (0x01)